finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve relationships.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve relationships.
 Defaults to returning the latest LUSID AsAt time if not specified.
     String filter = "filter_example"; // String | Expression to filter the relationships.
 Provide a null or empty string for this field until further notice.
     List<String> identifierTypes = Arrays.asList(); // List<String> | Identifier types (as property keys) used for referencing Persons or Legal Entities.
-These must be from the 'Person' or 'LegalEntity' domains and have the format {domain}/{scope}/{code}, for example              'Person/CompanyDetails/Role'.
-Only identifier types provided will be used to look up relevant entities in relationships.
-If not applicable, provide an empty array. try {
+These can be specified from the 'Person' or 'LegalEntity' domains and have the format {domain}/{scope}/{code}, for example              'Person/CompanyDetails/Role'.
+An Empty array may be used to return all related Entities. try {
       ResourceListOfRelationship result = apiInstance.getPortfolioRelationships(scope, code, effectiveAt, asAt, filter, identifierTypes);
       System.out.println(result);